elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Tuples

-The syntax for tuples is the same in both languages but the APIs are different.
+The syntax for tuples is the same in both languages, but the APIs are different.
 Elixir attempts to normalize Erlang libraries in a way that:

-1. The `subject` of the function is always the first argument and
+1. The `subject` of the function is always the first argument.
 2. All data structures functions employ zero-based access.

 That said, Elixir does not import the default `element` and `setelement` functions, but instead provides `elem` and `setelem`: